Skip to main content

 • HTTP 500 errors and timeouts are treated as non-retryable.

-• For timeouts we will show the user an error message notifying them to check the status of the order with the merchant.
+• For timeouts, we will show the user an error message notifying them to check the status of the order with the merchant.

 Callback request